-There’s this scene in a Modern Family episode where some of the show’s kids, who age between 16 and 21, accidentally run into Ray Liotta not knowing that he was one of the biggest stars in the 90s.
+There’s this scene in an episode of Modern Family where a group of kids, who age between 16 and 21, accidentally run into Ray Liotta not knowing that he was one of the biggest stars in the 90s.
 The bygone actor seemed somewhat perplexed and distraught that the kids didn’t know who he was.
 He tried name dropping some of his most popular films like Goodfellas and Cop Land but much to his chagrin, the clueless millennials really didn’t know who he was.

 Shortly after that I read somewhere that Liotta had signed on to do a Bollywood film, and, even though it wasn’t my proudest moment, I chuckled a bit.